Sous-Chefs-Boneyard/selinux_policy/README.md

 This cookbook can be used to manage SELinux policies and components (rather than just enable / disable enforcing).
 I made it because I needed some SELinux settings done, and the `execute`s started to look annoying.

+> ## ⚠ This cookbook is deprecated ⚠
+>
+> Use the [`selinux` cookbook](https://github.com/sous-chefs/selinux) instead.
+That cookbook has all the resources that this cookbook does, and is properly tested on current platforms.
+This cookbook is no longer maintained.
+>
+> For more context, see sous-chefs/selinux#79.

 ## Requirements

 Needs an SELinux policy active (so its values can be managed).
 Can work with a disabled SELinux system (see attribute `allow_disabled`), which will generate warnings and do nothing (but won't break the run).
 Also requires SELinux's management tools, namely `semanage`, `setsebool` and `getsebool`.
 Tools are installed by the `selinux_policy::install` recipe (for RHEL/Debian and the like).